 In January 1917 Germany declared unrestricted submarine warfare, in which vessels were torpedoed without warning.
 As well as Allied warships, many fishing vessels and neutral merchant vessels were sunk.
 By April, the Allies were suffering appalling losses from U-Boats.
 An average of 167 merchant ships were being sunk every month, and Britain was near starvation.

-Historic England is engaged on two major projects – one to identify submarine wrecks, both German and British; the other to locate the wrecks of merchant and other vessels in the North Sea.
+Historic England worked on two major projects – one to identify submarine wrecks, both German and British; the other to locate the wrecks of merchant and other vessels in the North Sea.